marcickler/fairchem/docs/molecules/datasets/omol25.md

 ## Level of theory

 OMol25 was calculated at the wB97M-V/def2-TZVPD level, including non-local dispersion, as defined in ORCA6.
-To reproduce the calculations, please `fairchem.data.om.omdata.orca.calc` to write compatible ORCA inputs.
+To reproduce the calculations, please `fairchem.data.omol.orca.calc` to write compatible ORCA inputs.

 ### Citing OMol25